knoepdan/CyberSecRappi/7_Forensic/ForensicBasics.md

 Tool "Lolbas"
 - Can be used to use streams (example: run a cmd.exe with data from streams)
 - https://lolbas-project.github.io/
+- collection of tools that can be used to run my own stuff (normal windows programs that can be abused)
+    - examples:
+        - Certutil.exe
+        - Cmd.exe

 Tool "Velociraptor"
 - see Powerpoint